 TV Everywhere is architecture, and not a "thing," according to Weber.

-"There's no question that pay-TV operators have to deliver to all of the devices to compete well," Weber said.
+"There's no question that pay-TV operators have to deliver [video content] to all of the devices to compete well," Weber said.

 Cox Communications' Lisa Pickelsimer, executive director of video product development, said TV Everywhere isn't a question of technology, but of gathering up the video rights.
 Weber said all TV Everywhere content from video service providers needs to be authenticated.

 Pickelsimer said that video content needs to be served up to customers in an integrated fashion through similar interfaces across devices, and there needs to be tools and mechanisms for seamless searches.
 She also said metadata was important and that having standards for integrated searches would open up the deployments of TV Everywhere services.

 Sony Networked Entertainment chief operating officer Shawn Layden agreed with Pickelsimer on making the services easier to use.
 Sony is working on integrating its music, videos and games into one Web portal.

 YouTube's Francisco Varela, global head of platform and games partnerships, said YouTube has always been about providing video anywhere, but that YouTube wants to be more than "dogs on skateboards."